ramate-io/oac/ogov/oera-000-000-000-dulan/ogov-000-000-000/README.md

 ## Measures

-### M1: Artifacts are the objects of governance
+### M1: The objects of governance are [Artifacts](../../../oglo/oera-000-000-000-dulan/oglo-000-000-000-artifact/README.md)
-The governing body SHALL make decisions on the inclusion of artifacts in this repository.
+The governing body SHALL make decisions on the inclusion of [Artifacts](../../../oglo/oera-000-000-000-dulan/oglo-000-000-000-artifact/README.md) in this repository.
 This inclusion SHALL take the form of accepting PRs which add to the artifact set.
-The artifacts on the `main` branch of this repository SHALL be regarded as included.
+The [Artifacts](../../oglo/oera-000-000-000-dulan/oglo-000-000-000-artifact/README.md) on the `main` branch of this repository SHALL be regarded as included.

 ### M2: [Ramate LLC](https://www.ramate.io) as the governing body
 [Ramate LLC](https://www.ramate.io) SHALL retain the rite to make decisions pursuant to [M1](#m1-artifacts-are-the-objects-of-governance) as it sees fit.